 His first full campaign in charge in 1999/00 was Billy’s most successful as the side almost snatched a Uefa Cup spot sadly just missing out on the last day of the season as Hearts clinched it, even more galling in that the Steelmen had brushed aside Rangers 2-0 at Fir Park on the final day of the campaign.

-He was sacked in October 2001 after 3 years in charge, the side went 7 games without winning and a 3-0 defeat against Rangers put paid to his employment with Motherwell Football Club.
+Davies offered his resignation on the 18th September 2001 after 3 years in charge, the side had went 7 games without winning and a 3-0 defeat against Rangers put paid to his employment with Motherwell Football Club.
 He had many highlights in charge mainly beating Celtic on numerous occasions in the 1999/00 season, seeing off Rangers twice at Fir Park during his tenure.
 In the Scottish Cup beating Hearts 3-1 at home was a favourite match for many fans under the Davies era.
 Lowlights included a 6-5 loss to Aberdeen at home, a 7-1 defeat at the hands of Celtic and on his debut a 5-0 defeat versus St Johnstone.
 He had failed to live up to his impressive start to management, but in his latter period with the club the side he built was being spilt apart as the club were in obvious financial trouble.

 Later in his career, Billy would later be an assistant manager to former Scotland manager Craig Brown at Preston North End before taking up the mantel himself.
 He had great success at Derby County leading them to a shock promotion to the English Premier League via the playoffs where one Stephen Pearson had clinched the winner but sadly the side would struggle massively in the Premiership and he would be fired from Pride Park.
 A number of years later he took up the mangers role at rivals Nottingham Forest where he would have two spells in charge.